 The Microbiology Master of Science Program is a traditional master's program in which students focus on coursework and producing original research with a faculty mentor.
-For coursework, students, in consultation with a faculty committee, choose classes from a list of 28 courses.
-For the original research, students work with a faculty mentor in any aspect of microbiology, including environmental microbiology, microbial ecology, food and industrial, bacterial physiology, genetics, immunology, infectious disease microbiology and more.
+For coursework, students, in consultation with a faculty committee, select and complete 30 credits of classes.
+For the original research, students work with a faculty mentor in any aspect of microbiology, including environmental microbiology, microbial ecology, food and industrial, bacterial physiology, genetics, immunology, infectious disease microbiology, and more.

 Individuals accepted into the graduate Microbiology Program must have: